Bird's Eye View Based Pretrained World model for Visual Navigation: Related work

-\begin{enumerate} \item We propose a novel training regime and develop a Perception model that is trained on a large simulated dataset to translate FPV based RGB images into representations that align with the representations of the corresponding BEV images. \item We upgrade the existing world models framework using a novel Model-based \textit{Temporal State Checking (TSC)} and \textit{Anchor State Checking (ASC)} methods that add robustness to the navigation pipeline when transferred to the real world. \item We release 3 different codebases for pre-training, RL training and ROS based deployment of our system on a real-world robot.
-Along with the codebases, we also release a large FPV-BEV dataset and pre-trained models. \end{enumerate}

-With the above contributions, we hope move closer towards open-sourcing a robust Visual Navigation system that uses models trained on large datasets and simulations for efficient representation learning.
+We propose a novel training regime and develop a perception model pretrained on a large simulated dataset to translate FPV-based RGB images into embeddings that align with the representations of the corresponding BEV images.
+Along with that, we upgrade the existing world models framework using a novel model-based \textit{Temporal State Checking (TSC)} and \textit{Anchor State Checking (ASC)} methods that add robustness to the navigation pipeline when transferred to the real world.
+We release the code for pre-training, RL training and ROS-based deployment of our system on a real-world robot, FPV-BEV dataset and pre-trained models.
+With the above contributions, we hope move closer towards open-sourcing a robust Visual Navigation system that uses pre-trained models trained on large datasets and simulations for efficient representation learning.